 - HRST 373.
 Human Rights through Performance: The Incarcerated

 Honors: To qualify for honors, students must have a B+ overall college GPA and an A- average in all approved courses in the major, and must complete an Honors Thesis, a year-long, two-credit project.
 Students who believe they qualify and are interested in writing a thesis should contact the Program director before the start of the fall semester.
 Senior theses are approximately 80-100 pages in length.
 Seniors who qualify to write an honors thesis must enroll in HRST 495 or another HRST 400 level course that matches their topic with instructor approval.
-At the end of the term, they receive an “IP” (“in Progress”).
-In the spring, they must enroll in HRST 499 senior thesis part II (this requires a special registration form); at the end of that semester, they receive a single grade for the two-credit thesis.
+At the end of the term, they receive a grade for their in progress work.
+In the spring, they must enroll in HRST 499 senior thesis part II (this requires a special registration form); at the end of that semester, they receive an overall grade for the thesis.

 Internships: The Human Rights Program is dedicated to enabling students to explore human rights issues and learn more about human rights organizations in Hartford, their hometowns, and metropolitan areas in the United States and abroad.
 Our goal is to provide opportunities for human rights majors and minors in pursuit of their own individual interests with financial assistance from the Human Rights Program.
 Each year, the Human Rights Program selects several Trinity students who have obtained a human rights internship to be awarded stipends as they work at the organization of their choice.
 The internships, which offer students the opportunity to translate what they have learned in their Trinity courses to hands-on professional experiences, prove to be transformative.
 Students return to campus with a more sophisticated understanding of human rights issues and the world of advocacy.

 Study away: Human Rights courses and internships can be found in a variety of Study Away Programs including Trinity’s programs in Cape Town or Vienna; Trinity-approved programs in Buenos Aires; or any of the School for International Training (SIT) study away programs.